Demolition Derby (1984 video game)

-Demolition Derby is a racing video game developed by Bally Midway and released in arcades in 1984.
+Demolition Derby is a racing game developed by Bally Midway and released as an arcade video game in 1985.

-History

-In 1970, Jerry Lawson joined Fairchild Semiconductor in San Francisco as an applications engineering consultant within their sales division.
-While there, he created an early coin-operated arcade game called Demolition Derby in his garage.
-Completed in early 1975 using Fairchild's new F8 microprocessors, Demolition Derby was among the earliest microprocessor-driven games.

 Gameplay

 The player takes part in a demolition derby.
 Hit other cars in the radiator to damage them, while avoiding being hit in one's own radiator.
 Power-ups include wrenches, screwdrivers and car keys.

 A notable feature of the multiplayer mode was the ability to enter a game while it is in progress; the message "CAR ENTERING DERBY" would appear on screen.

 Reception

 Demolition Derby was listed in the book 1001 Video Games You Must Play Before You Die.